MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-search/includes/2-what-is-azure-search.md

 - Azure SQL Database
 - SQL Server on an Azure VM
 - Cosmos DB
-- Azure Blob Storage
+- Azure Blob storage
-- Azure Table Storage
+- Azure Table storage

 When you import data from one of these sources, the Azure Search service automatically parses the data and populates a target index schema.
 A step in the import process allows you correctly set the data types, and specify the behaviors you'd like for each field.
 Using this approach to create your index schema also results in an indexer being automatically created.
 This indexer can then be run to initially load your search documents.
 Then, when new videos are created, or the data changes for existing videos, the indexer can be run again to update your index.